Getting a Mortgage on a Concrete House

 Which lenders will consider these mortgages?

-In general, lenders aren’t as keen to offer mortgages on concrete-built homes as they are for standard bricks and mortar properties.
+Lenders generally aren’t as keen to offer mortgages on concrete-built homes as for standard brick and mortar properties.
 This is mainly because of the reasons outlined above.
 However, there are still some mainstream providers that will consider your application.

-TSB, United Trust Bank, Nationwide, and Virgin Money, among others, all consider applications on at least some types of concrete property.
-The rates are not unreasonable either.
-As an example, Nationwide is offering 2.49% fixed for five years with a minimum of a 10% deposit.
+TSB, United Trust Bank, Nationwide, and Virgin Money, among others, consider applications for at least some types of concrete property.

-However, rather than approach a lender directly, the smart move is to speak with an experienced broker first.
-They’ll be able to identify the right lender to suit your specific needs – deposit size, property type etc. – and help guide you through the application process.
+However, rather than approaching a lender directly, the smart move is to speak with an experienced broker first.
+They’ll be able to identify the right lender for your specific needs – deposit size, property type, etc. – and help guide you through the application process.

 Different types of concrete construction